greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_FUNCTION.html.md

 :   The data type\(s\) of the function's arguments \(optionally schema-qualified\), if any.

 CASCADE
-:   Automatically drop objects that depend on the function such as operators.
+:   Automatically drop objects that depend on the function \(such as operators\).

 RESTRICT
 :   Refuse to drop the function if any objects depend on it.
 This is the default.

 ## <a id="section5"></a>Examples

-Drop the square root function:
+This command removes the square root function:

 ```
 DROP FUNCTION sqrt(integer);